innerout/Emacs/README.md

 20. [elpy](https://github.com/jorgenschaefer/elpy)

 ## Notes
-* Soon i will update with the macros and how to use them.
+* I am not adding my custom macros because it is easier to understand if you open emacs config and see them alone.
+That way you can change them to your liking.
 * Repo will be updated everytime i add a plugin to my configuration.
-* I am searching for a good refactoring tool for the setup to be complete after that i dont think any plugins will be needed (If i find anything usefull besides the refactoring tool i will add it).
+* I am searching for a good refactoring tool (C/C++) for the setup to be complete after that i dont think any plugins will be needed.